penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 With the necessary packages installed, you are now ready to create the Zabbix users for both the server and frontend.

-First, switch to the `postgres` user and create the Zabbix server database user:
+First, switch to the `postgres` linux-user and create the Zabbix server database user:

 !!! info "create server users"

-    ```sql
-    sudo su - postgres
+    ```bash
-    createuser --pwprompt zabbix-srv
+    sudo -u postgres createuser --pwprompt zabbix-srv
     Enter password for new role: <server-password>
     Enter it again: <server-password>
     ```